English

 Key Components of Educational Game Development

-Successful educational games combine several disciplines including game design, pedagogy, technology, and analytics.
+Successful educational game developers combine several disciplines including game design, pedagogy, technology, and analytics.

 1. Learning Design and Pedagogy